 If you wanted to make this for breakfast or brunch, just make up your rice the night before and keep in the fridge.
 Or make grits the morning of, and you’re all set.

 And the poached eggs, well, I’m finally letting you in on my secret.
 Paola from the ‘Cravings in Amsterdam‘ has already given me a great shout out for my secret, and for this I am truly appreciative.
+But I can’t take credit for it.
+I’ve been doing poached eggs for about 2 years this way.
+Don’t ask me where I learned the trick.
+I wish I could remember.
 The secret is this: a small sieve.
 Yes, a sieve.
 Cracking the egg into the sieve over a bowl allows the loose bits of egg white to fall away.
-Hold it in here for about 20-30 seconds before taking the sieve and tilting it into only the tiniest bubbling simmering water and releasing the egg.
+Hold it in here for about 20-30 seconds before taking the sieve and tilting it into only the gently simmering water and releasing the egg.
 You will find that there is no loose white that gets caught away from the egg, and that it poaches all intact.
 Works every time 🙂

 And if you really didn’t want to go through the process of poaching the eggs, a great sunny side up egg would work equally well.
 It’s almost breakfast for dinner.
 Who doesn’t love that!?

 GRIDDLED ASPARAGUS, PIPERADE, POACHED EGGS AND GRITS

 - 2 roma tomatoes , peeled and coarsely chopped

 - 1 teaspoon ground Espelette pepper (I didn't have this in the pantry, so replaced this with Aleppo pepper)